r-barnes/climate_tracker/src/doc/sources.md

 CDCD.EXE
 </pre>

-The CDCD's **STATION.ALL** file can be decoded with [this code](cdcd_all_station_decode.c) code which is based on [this](ext_doc/cdcd_descriptor.doc) file descriptor sent to me in a personal communication from Caroline Barnes, Data Specialist at the Weather and Environmental Monitoring subdivision of the Meteorological Service of Canada.</p>
+The CDCD's **STATION.ALL** file can be decoded with [this code](cdcd_all_station_decode.c) code which is based on [this](ext_doc/cdcd_descriptor.doc) file descriptor sent to me in a personal communication from Caroline Barnes, Data Specialist at the Weather and Environmental Monitoring subdivision of the Meteorological Service of Canada.

 The result of the above code can then be processed with this command: